TRIQS/triqs_0.x/doc/developer_manual/learn/first_mc.rst

 .. highlight:: c

 As a first exercise you can try to write a Monte Carlo code for an Ising chain in a magnetic field.
 Your goal is to write this code as an external project and to use the Monte Carlo class provided by TRIQS.

-The Monte Carlo class is described `on this link <../mctools/contents.html>`_.
-Take some time to read the chapter, but don't read the complete example at the end of the chapter because it is precisely what you need to do here.
+Take some time to read the :ref:`Monte Carlo <montecarlo>` chapter, but don't read the complete example at the end of the chapter because it is precisely what you need to do here.
 You can check your implementation later.

+.. _isingex:

 Ising chain in magnetic field
 -----------------------------